terrier-org/terrier-core/doc/configure_retrieval.md

 Two dependence models are included:

--   [DFRDependenceScoreModifier](javadoc/org/terrier/matching/dsms/DFRDependenceScoreModifier.html) - this implements a Divergence from Randomness based dependence model .
+-   [DFRDependenceScoreModifier](javadoc/org/terrier/matching/dsms/DFRDependenceScoreModifier.html) - this implements a Divergence from Randomness based dependence model.

--   [MRFDependenceScoreModifier](javadoc/org/terrier/matching/dsms/MRFDependenceScoreModifier.html) - this implements the Markov Random Field dependence model .
+-   [MRFDependenceScoreModifier](javadoc/org/terrier/matching/dsms/MRFDependenceScoreModifier.html) - this implements the Markov Random Field dependence model.

 To enable the dependence models, use the `matching.dsms` property.
 E.g. :